 NC-AFM 2026 – Scientific and Social Program

 On Monday morning, a Zurich Instruments and Scienta Omicron Technical Symposium will take place.
-Details will be given below.
+Details are given below.

 The scientific schedule of the NC-AFM 2026 begins on Monday afternoon.
 Oral presentations will take place throughout the week, and two poster sessions are scheduled for the evenings of Tuesday and Wednesday.